 Due to the nature of the goods supplied we do not accept returns once the items have been opened.

 This is really important, as soon as your chocolates arrive please place in the fridge to keep them cool, especially in the summer months, most homes will go above 25c at times.
+The ideal temperature for chocolate is between 12-18c, and within 40-60% humidity.

 Please be aware that all chocolates are freshly made in an environment where celery, cereals containing gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, nuts, peanuts, sesame seeds, soya and sulphites are used.